bob-606/5.easa.fi/README.md

 ## 149. Stability of the vertical axis can be achieved...
-Stability of the vertical axis can be achieved...
 - by the vertical stabilizer only.
 - only by the rudder.
 - by the pendulum effect of the fuselage and wing dihedral.